pymupdf/PyMuPDF/docs/installation.rst

 PyMuPDF will already contain all the logic to support OCR functions.
 But it additionally does need `Tesseract’s language support data <https://github.com/tesseract-ocr/tessdata>`_.

-The language support folder location must be communicated either via storing it in the environment variable `"TESSDATA_PREFIX"`, or as a parameter in the applicable functions.
+If not specified explicitly, PyMuPDF will attempt to find the installed Tesseract's tessdata, but this should probably not be relied upon.

+Otherwise PyMuPDF requires that Tesseract's language support folder is specified explicitly either in PyMuPDF OCR functions' `tessdata` arguments or `os.environ["TESSDATA_PREFIX"]`.

 So for a working OCR functionality, make sure to complete this checklist:

 1. Locate Tesseract's language support folder.
 Typically you will find it here:

-    - Windows: `C:/Program Files/Tesseract-OCR/tessdata`
+   * Windows: `C:/Program Files/Tesseract-OCR/tessdata`
-    - Unix systems: `/usr/share/tesseract-ocr/4.00/tessdata`
+   * Unix systems: `/usr/share/tesseract-ocr/4.00/tessdata`

+2. Specify the language support folder when calling PyMuPDF OCR functions:

+   * Set the `tessdata` argument.
+   * Or set `os.environ["TESSDATA_PREFIX"]` from within Python.
-2. Set the environment variable `TESSDATA_PREFIX`
+   * Or set environment variable `TESSDATA_PREFIX` before running Python, for example:

-    - Windows: `setx TESSDATA_PREFIX "C:/Program Files/Tesseract-OCR/tessdata"`
+     * Windows: `setx TESSDATA_PREFIX "C:/Program Files/Tesseract-OCR/tessdata"`
-    - Unix systems: `declare -x TESSDATA_PREFIX=/usr/share/tesseract-ocr/4.00/tessdata`
+     * Unix systems: `declare -x TESSDATA_PREFIX=/usr/share/tesseract-ocr/4.00/tessdata`

-.. note:: On Windows systems, this must happen outside Python -- before starting your script.
-Just manipulating `os.environ` will not work!

 .. include:: footer.rst